 I loved a wide array of the red wines from these fascinating outposts in northern Piemonte and wrote about them here, but the area produces some pretty exciting whites and sparkling wines too, most of them made from a grape variety that was totally new to me – Erbaluce (pronounced Urr-ba-luch-eh).
 Rather fascinatingly Nebbiolo also gets a look in for the rosé wines, both still and sparkling.

 This intriguing grape is indigenous to Piemonte and doesn’t seem to grow anywhere else.
 The most ‘famous’ wine made from it is Caluso DOCG – often known as Erbaluce di Caluso – and they must be 100% Erbaluce, as must the whites of the nearby Canavese DOC, Coste della Sesia DOC and Colline Novaresi DOC.
-It is known as a high acid grape and certainly the best examples for me where the ones that retained refreshing acidity.
+It is known as a high acid grape and certainly the best examples for me were the ones that retained refreshing acidity.

 The nose is attractive with nice herbal, oily creamy notes and a touch of olive oil and vanilla.